The Design Page¶

 Filter Virtual Users¶

-You can filter the displayed VUs using the Filter field:
+You can filter the displayed VUs using the table column header Filter fields:

 Create a VU¶